AIAUSA/goaia-teamblogs/_sports-performance-armenia/reflections.md

 _Tigran & Lusine_

-Photos Below, Left to Right: Tigran and Lusine / John Peterson sharing his testimony with some of the Garni wrestlers / Pray that God continues to open these gates for ministry at the Armenian Olympic Training Facility!
+Photos Below, Top Left: John Peterson sharing his testimony with some of the Garni wrestlers / Bottom Left: Pray that God continues to open these gates for ministry at the Armenian Olympic Training Facility! / Right: Tigran and Lusine

 ![](/uploads/2018/04/20/Tigran & Lusine-Blog.jpg)